 Where to stay in St Petersburg Russia?

-Our second hostel was called “Wings” (“Krylja”).
+Back in 2016 we stayed at a hostel called “Wings” (“Krylja”).
 This property is located right on the main street (Address: Nevskiy Prospekt 45), in the middle of all the action!
 The best thing about this hostel is that you can walk everywhere – the location is just perfect!
 The hostel doesn’t offer breakfast, but there is a fully equipped kitchen with fridge, coffee machine, dishes etc. 24-hour grocery shops can be found everywhere, as well as cafes, bars and restaurants.